sniffy/sniffy/README.md

 public void testExecuteStatement() throws ClassNotFoundException, SQLException {
     // Just add sniffer: in front of your JDBC connection URL in order to enable sniffer Connection connection = DriverManager.getConnection("sniffer:jdbc:h2:~/test", "sa", "sa");
+    // Sniffer.reset() sets the internal counter of queries to zero Sniffer.reset();
-    connection.createStatement().execute("SELECT 1 FROM DUAL");
+    // You do not need to modify your JDBC code connection.createStatement().execute("SELECT 1 FROM DUAL");
     // Sniffer.executedStatements() returns count of execute queries assertEquals(1, Sniffer.executedStatements());